milesroberts-123/tajimasDacrossSpecies/README.md

 **Lupinus angustifolius** has scaffolds with the same name, but different sequences for some reason...
 I renamed the sequences with seqkit before processing.

 `seqkit rename lupinus_angustifolius.fa > tmp.fa; mv tmp.fa lupinus_angustifolius.fa`

+This means that for the duplicated scaffolds, I can't be sure which scaffold duplicate the four-fold degenerate sites are located on.
+Perhaps a better approach would be to remove the duplicate scaffolds entirely due to this ambiguity?
+For now, the workflow will just call genotypes on the first duplicate of each scaffold, but align reads across all the scaffolds because the duplicate scaffolds are ommitted from `chromosomes.tsv`

 # To do